lammps/lammps/doc/src/fix_nonaffine_displacement.rst

 this occurs will simply be zeroed.

-For particles with low coordination numbers, calculations of :math:`D^2_\mathrm{min}` may have poor accuracy.
+For particles with low coordination numbers, calculations of :math:`D^2_\mathrm{min}` may not be accurate.
 An optional minimum coordination number can be defined using the *z/min* keyword.
-If any particles have fewer than the specified number of particles in the cutoff distance or in contact, the above calculations will be skipped and the peratom array entries will be zero.
+If any particle has fewer than the specified number of particles in the cutoff distance or in contact, the above calculations will be skipped and the corresponding peratom array entries will be zero.

 The *integrated* style simply integrates the velocity of particles every timestep to calculate a displacement.
 This style only works if